-Maldives archipelago comprises about 1200 islands grouped in 22 atolls.
-Among these 1200 islands, only 200 are inhabited, and approximately 160 are resort islands consisting solely of luxury resorts.
+The Maldives archipelago comprises about 1200 islands grouped in 22 atolls.
+Within these 1200 islands, only 200 are inhabited, with approximately 160 being resort islands that consist solely of luxury resorts.

-If a few snorkeling options can be found on the inhabited islands, their shores are not protected and feature unhealthy seabed and poor amounts of fish.
+The few snorkeling options that can be found on the inhabited islands, are poor as their shores are not protected and so feature unhealthy seabed and poor amounts of fish.
 For this reason, it is widely considered that the resort islands offer the best snorkeling in the Maldives.
 Almost all of them offer overwater bungalows, white sand beaches, shallow lagoons, and vibrant reef drop-offs where sea life thrives.

 Ready for a tour of the best snorkeling spots in the Maldives?
 Follow us!

 North and South Male atolls are the most visited in the Maldives.
 They host the Maldives’ capital city, Male, as well as its international airport, making it the gateway to the archipelago.
 North and South Male atolls comprise more than 80 islands, including 13 inhabited islands and nearly 50 resort islands (which represent one-third of Maldive’s resort islands).

 Visitors to the inhabited islands will find very few shore snorkeling opportunities, most of them being limited to Dhiffushi, Himmafushi, and Huraa Islands, in North Male Atoll.
 Do not expect, however, spectacular marine life, as there is mainly coral debris with a few fish.

 If you are staying in Male or Hulhumale, you will find in town a choice of day trips to the nearby islands, which generally allow snorkeling two or three locations only accessible by boat.